Fort Campbell: 2011 tornado

 Early on April 26, 2011, a strong tornado struck the Campbell Army Airfield at Fort Campbell, destroying one building and causing heavy damage to several others, all of which were large and well-constructed.
 Large doors were blown in on these buildings as well.
 Several other smaller buildings received minor to major damage, and numerous heavy vehicles were damaged, with at least three being flipped over.
 Immediately north of the airfield, across farmland, several dozen trees were downed, two barns were heavily damaged, three power poles were blown down, and some shingles were blown off of a house.
 The tornado was rated EF3 on the Enhanced Fujita scale.

+2023 Helicopter Training Crash

+Nine soldiers in the 101st Airborne Division were killed during a helicopter training exercise on March 29, 2023.
+Happening around 10 p.m. local time, two HH-60 Black Hawk medical evacuation aircraft crashed into each other, while pilots were using night vision goggles.
+Their helicopters crashed west of Fort Campbell in a partially wooded field.

 Operations and taxation

 The Sabalauski Air Assault School, named after Command Sergeant Major Walter James Sabalauski is located on Fort Campbell.
 Courses taught include Air Assault, Pathfinder, Pre-Ranger, Jumpmaster Refresher, and Rappel Master.
-FRIES/SPIES Master courses are also taught.
+Fast Rope Insertion Extraction System (FRIES)/Special Purpose Insertion Extraction (SPIES) Master courses are also taught.
 The school is also home to the Division's Parachute Demonstration Team.